 To find out the stage of melanoma, the tumor is completely removed and nearby lymph nodes are checked for signs of cancer.
 The stage of the cancer is used to determine which treatment is best.
 Check with your doctor to find out which stage of cancer you have.

-The stage of melanoma depends on the following:
+The stage of melanoma depends on:

 In stage 0, abnormal melanocytes are found in the epidermis.
 These abnormal melanocytes may become cancer and spread into nearby normal tissue.
 Stage 0 is also called melanoma in situ.